prestonharberts/bib/Bible/gen9.md

 When Noah awoke from his drunken stupor he learned what his youngest son had done to him.
 ###### 25
 So he said,
->  “ Cursed be Canaan!
+> “Cursed be Canaan!
->  “ The lowest of slaves
+> “The lowest of slaves
->  “ He will be to his brothers.”
+> “He will be to his brothers.”
 ###### 26
 He also said,
->  “ Worthy of praise is the LORD, the God of Shem!
+> “Worthy of praise is the LORD, the God of Shem!
->  “ May Canaan be the slave of Shem!
+> “May Canaan be the slave of Shem!
 ###### 27
->  “ May God enlarge Japheth’s territory and numbers!
+> “May God enlarge Japheth’s territory and numbers!
->  “ May he live in the tents of Shem
+> “May he live in the tents of Shem
->  “ And may Canaan be the slave of Japheth!”
+> “And may Canaan be the slave of Japheth!”
 ###### ¶ 28
 After the flood Noah lived 350 years.
 ###### 29